Skip to main content

 Key Facts

-1. BIS rescinded the draft revision of India’s earthquake‑zoning map on 3 March 2026.
+1. BIS withdrew the draft revision of India's earthquake‑zoning map on 3 March 2026, which had been notified in November 2025.

-2. The 2025 draft had created a new top‑risk Zone VI covering Kashmir, parts of the Himalayas, Kutch (Gujarat) and the North‑East.
+2. The withdrawn draft introduced a new top‑risk Zone VI covering most of Kashmir, parts of the Himalayan belt, Kutch (Gujarat) and the North‑East.

-3. A one‑zone upgrade is estimated to raise construction costs by about 20 %, while a two‑zone jump could add nearly 30 %.
+3. A one‑zone upgrade is estimated to raise construction costs by ~20 %, while a two‑zone jump could increase costs by nearly 33 %.

-4. Ministry of Housing and Urban Affairs, Central Water Commission and National Dam Safety Authority warned that stricter zoning would stall infrastructure projects and push low‑income households into informal settlements (≈80 % of India’s population).
+4. Ministry of Housing and Urban Affairs, Central Water Commission and National Dam Safety Authority opposed the revision, citing project delays and impact on low‑income housing.

-5. Private sector players (metro, dam, power and highway developers) opposed the draft citing financing and feasibility constraints.
+5. Private sector players (metro, dam, power and highway developers) flagged feasibility and financing constraints under the stricter zoning.

-6. The revision sought to shift from deterministic zoning to Probabilistic Seismic Hazard Assessment (PSHA), a global best‑practice but considered too stringent for India.
+6. The draft shifted from a deterministic zoning model to Probabilistic Seismic Hazard Assessment (PSHA), aligning with global best practices but deemed too stringent for India.

 Background & Context